Lotus-Gaming-DE/wcr-api/README.md

 ### Automatic dependency updates

 Dependabot checks `requirements*.txt` and workflow files as configured in `.github/dependabot.yml`.
-It opens daily pull requests that trigger the full CI pipeline with linting, tests and `pip-audit`.
+Python dependencies are updated daily while GitHub Actions workflows are updated weekly.
+Dependabot pull requests trigger the full CI pipeline with linting, tests and `pip-audit`.
 These updates run the same workflow as any other pull request ensuring quality gates are met.
 CI caches pip downloads and pre-commit hooks for faster runs and stores build logs under `logs/`.
 Enable Dependabot alerts in repository settings to receive security